floom9/Reinforcement-Learning-Breakout/README.md

 pip install -r requirements.txt
 ```

-Ran into some issues installing pygame via conda.
-Installing it from the conda-forge repository works:
+If you have issues installing pygame.
+Install it from the conda-forge repository:

 ```bash
 conda install -c conda-forge pygame